leodelossantos2807/tool_container/README.md

 sudo bash build_and_run.sh
 ```

-If all works okay, in the consolo you will be inside the container.
+If all works okay, in the console you will be inside the container.
 To run the tool, make shure that in the folder data/input are the inputs (.tif files) and in configs are edited too acording to the new data.
 Inside the docker, go to docker_project/tool.
 Then run the tool by typing: